Home » What To Do With A Dead Rat [Safe Disposal Methods]

 How Long Does A Dead Rat Take To Decompose?

-A dead rat may take 3-4 months to completely decay.
+A dead rat may take 3-4 months to decay completely.
 However, several factors determine the duration of the decomposition cycle, including the following:

 Bigger rats take more time to decompose since they have more body tissue to break down.
 Rats decomposing in humid climates and hot temperatures will decay more rapidly.